xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 The [FTCS](https://en.wikipedia.org/wiki/FTCS_scheme) algorithm
 is known to be stable only for values of _r_ in equation 6 less than or equal to 1/2.
-Given a spatial resolution, _dx_, of _0.01_, this means our time-step size now needs to be less than or equal to 0.00025.
+Given a spatial resolution, _dx_=0.01, this means our timestep size now needs to be less than or equal to 0.00025.
-Lets run with a value of _dt_ of 0.0001.
+Lets run with a value of _dt_=0.0001.

 ```
 $ make hr_spikes_smalldt